How long is a documentary photo session?

-When L reached out to me about a family session, she shared her goals of relaxed photos showing her family doing real activities around their home.
+A little backstory from a real family session: When L reached out to me about her family photos, she shared her goals feeling relaxed and showing her family doing real activities around their home.
 But, having never worked with a photographer before, she didn’t know how her 2.5-year-old would react to a new face, especially with a camera involved.
 Furthermore, she was a little surprised to hear…

 L was curious what we would do to fill that much time, and how I could hold her son’s attention for that long as a total stranger.
 But, after a quick 15-minute chat on the phone, L and I had worked out a plan together for what we would capture.
 She shared with me all the things her son loves – food, the lawnmower, picking strawberries, playing music, and going on walks with the dog.
 During the session, we weaved all the favorite activities artfully into the photos.
 From her son’s perspective, this wasn’t a photoshoot… this was a fun day doing his favorite things with his parents.
 I just happened to be there with a camera.